NREL/nrel_bootstrap/README.md

 For Drupal, we prefer developers use the [package](https://packagist.org/packages/nrel/nrel_bootstrap) rather that going directly to github.
 This is because using the package will guarantee that developers are using a stable version (with version numbers) rather than something that is unstable.
 In addition the packages will automatically stay up to date for such things as security remediations.

-To install the nrel_bootstrap package:
+To install the nrel/nrel_bootstrap package:

 ### Drupal 9
 @see https://github.com/NREL/nrel_bootstrap/blob/8.x-4.5.3/README.md.